Satkhira: History

 From the 8th to the eleventh centuries, this long-time Pal and Varman kings ruled Bengal.
 During their era, the history of civilization and the prosperity of culture gained fame in the name of Buddhist history and Buddhist culture.
 According to the records, during the Pala period, King Taillakya Chandra and Chandra of the Chandra Dynasty (930–957) were the independent kings of South East Bengal in the tenth century AD.
 During the time of Chandra Raja, South Bengal had a rich populace.
 The people of the Chandra Dynasty, a Buddhist religion, were popular rulers for some time.
 After Shri Kalyan Chandra (975-1003 AD), Ladhachandra (1000-1020 AD), and his next king Gobinda Chandra (10-10-1045 AD).
 Gobind Chandra is considered the most powerful king of the Chandra dynasty.
 When he was defeated by Chol Raj Rajendra Chola, the control of the southern region went to the Pala dynasty.
 From the middle of the eleventh century, the Palas ruled the south with Mahipala (995–1045), the third Viagra Pal (1058–1075), Mahipala II (1075–1088), and Rampal (1082-1124 AD).
 Pal Raja was a historian.
 The history revolted in the Kavatak rebellion in the late 11th century.
 Rampal is in power at this time.
 Burmans emerged in south-east Bengal due to the revolt of the Kaivarta.
 Men of this lineage are known as Brazzarm.
 Later, his son Jatavarmar won many wars and achieved sovereignty.
 In an inscription (1048–1049 AD) of Kalchuri Rajakarna, Jatavarm destroyed Khulna district and south-eastern Bengal with the king of the Chandra Dynasty.
 Jatavarma established his own dominant position in Kamrupa and Barind and established an independent state in south-eastern Bengal along with Khulna district.
 The other rulers of the Armor dynasty are Harivarm, Salwaram, Bhojajarma, and others.
 The postwar armaments of Bengal started the reign of the Senate.
 History cannot provide strong information about the advent of the Seven Dynasties.
 Vijay Sen's work is about the third ruler of this dynasty.
 His reign was from 1097 to 1160 AD.
 He was brought under the division of the split division, and the central government introduced it.
 Succeeded in supplanting the Varman's from south-eastern Bengal and the Pales from north and north-western Bengal.
 Thus, Vijay Sena had established the rule of the whole of Bengal.
 Vijay Sena was a Shaivite.

 Demographics

+According to the 2022 Bangladesh census, Satkhira Paurashava had 36,299 households and a population of 138,411.
+Satkhira had a literacy rate of 86.41%: 88.98% for males and 83.81% for females, and a sex ratio of 101.69 males per 100 females.
+8.03% of the population was under 5 years of age.

 At the time of the 2011 census, Satkhira had 26,896 households and a population of 113,322.
 20,102 (17.74%) were under 10 years of age.
 Satkhira has a sex ratio of 967 females per 1000 males and a literacy rate of 69.3%.